EEG-Based Consumer Behaviour Prediction: An Exploration from Classical Machine Learning to Graph Neural Networks: Methodology

 To classify EEG data into two different classes, “Buy” and “NoBuy,” a wide range of classical machine learning algorithms was employed.
 These models included logistic regression (LR), k-nearest neighbors (KNN), support vector machines (SVM) with RBF kernel, random forests (RF), gradient-based algorithms including XGBoost and LightGBM, and two probabilistic models, Naïve Bayes (NB) and Gaussian Process Classifier.

 The diversity of these models makes it possible to analyze the performance of different algorithmic categories (linear, tree-based, distance-based, and probabilistic).
-Each model was trained independently on different dimensionality reduction pipelines to analyze the combined effects of different pipelines and models.
+The models were trained using different pipelines with different dimensionality reduction and feature selection methods to provide an analysis of the models’ performance in each pipeline.